Strathfield railway station: Intercity route changes

 The expansion of Strathfield into a major suburban, intercity and interstate interchange was a factor in the popularity of Strathfield as a residential suburb for the colony's - later the state's - business and political elite.
 For example, Prime Minister Earle Page chose to buy a home in Strathfield because of its direct services to Melbourne, then the seat of federal parliament, and his electorate on the north coast of New South Wales.
 When the federal capital moved to Canberra, direct services from Strathfield extended there.
 Other prime ministers of the early 20th century who lived near Strathfield station included George Reid and Frank Forde (in Strathfield), Billy Hughes (in Homebush) and William McMahon (in Burwood).
 However, in 2013, with the upgrading of the East Hills line, intercity trains heading southwest to Canberra and Melbourne from Sydney Central began to use that line, leaving only intercity trains to the north and west to continue using Strathfield station.

 Platforms and services

 Transport links

-Busways operates one route from Strathfield station:
+Busways operates one bus route from Strathfield station, under contract to Transport for NSW: